 Does unstable surface training really improve performance, prevent injury, and help those in rehab a speedy recovery?
 What is the current scientific evidence for the effectiveness and efficacy of balance training in relation to injury prevention or improving performance?
 Is balance or unstable surface training a general method of training or does it still follow the SAID principle (specific adaptation to imposed demand)?
 Let’s look at what the current scientific evidence says.

-Remember this picture on the right that went semi-viral on social media and some fitness forums a couple of years ago?
-In the public’s mind — and some trainers — this is an example of “functional training,” which is supposed to improve athletic performance.
-Uh, no. This is more like asking for an injury or a lawsuit pending to happen.
+In the public’s mind — and some trainers — an example of “functional training” is someone doing barbell squats on a stability ball. which is supposed to improve athletic performance.
+In reality, this is more like asking for an injury or a lawsuit.

 When unstable training is compared to strength training on a stable surface, however, the latter shows better strength gains than the former.
 The authors did not find evidence that support their hypothesis that unstable surface training are better in muscular strength training among youths.
 “We conclude that the application of STU [unstable surface training] compared with STS [stable surface training] has limited additional effects on measures of muscle strength, power and balance in healthy adolescents and young adults.
 Therefore, the use of unstable as compared with stable surfaces during strength training is only partially recommended,” the researchers concluded.

 A major limitation of this review is the low number of studies that examines the effects of strength between unstable and stable surface training.
 Therefore, current evidence indicates that strength training on unstable surfaces is not necessary to improve muscular strength.